Archfx/tinyos/05-Preemptive/README.md

 }
 ```

-In the interrupt mechanism of 05-Preemptive, we modified the interrupt vector table:
+In the  interrupt mechanism  of [sys.s](https://github.com/Archfx/tinyos/05-Preemptive/sys.s), we modified the interrupt vector table as below.

 ```cpp
 .globl trap_vector